Wedsels/twye/README.md

 # INSTALLATION

-- Put the twye.dll within the modengine directory.
+- Put the twye_updater.dll or twye.dll within the modengine directory.

-- edit modengine config_eldenring.toml to include the relative location to the twye.dll
+- Edit modengine config_eldenring.toml to include the relative location to the .dll

 - - If you want the mod to automatically update itself
 >     external_dlls = [